combax/combax/README.md

 🎯 **Applied AI** | 🧑‍💻 **Python Enthusiast** | 🦾 **Machine Learning Engineer** | 📊 **Data Scientist**

 Welcome to my GitHub!
 I'm passionate about solving real-world problems using data-driven approaches and use of LLMs.
-With hands-on experience in Python, databases, ML, DL, LLMs, and visualizations, I aim to learn everything unde r.
+With hands-on experience in Python, databases, ML, DL, LLMs, and visualizations, I aim to learn everything that makes AI better for real-world.

 Feel free to snoop around and look at my projects!